Lowcountry Montessori School Staff

 Administration and Office Staff

-Amy Horn, Director, Health Guide, A.Horn@Lowcomo.com
+Amy Horn, Director, Health Guide, AMSEI, MEd., A.Horn@Lowcomo.com

 Horn, previously a Montessori teacher at E.C.
 Montessori School in Beaufort, has dedicated her career to education.
 After receiving her Master’s Degree in 1996, Horn taught in a variety of settings including elementary and high school.
 In addition, Horn has been the LMS Planning Committee Co-Chair since the inception of the school in April 2013, and became the Board Chair after the school’s charter was approved in July 2013.
 Her love and passion for the school, extensive education background, and experience in the Montessori Method gives the school a leader who is dedicated to its vision paired with the knowledge to provide excellence in education.
+Amy Horn has a SC teacher certification in Health K-12 and Montessori Lower Elementary.

-Sarah Fox, Assistant Director, S.Fox@Lowcomo.com
+Sarah Fox, Assistant Director, B.S.
+Psychology, AMSA, S.Fox@Lowcomo.com

 Sarah came to LMS from E.C.
 Montessori & Grade School.
 After receiving her Bachelor of Science in Psychology from the University of Alabama in Birmingham, she promptly moved to the Washington, DC area to work on Capitol Hill.
 She then moved into a position at the National Network of Children’s Advocacy Centers to aid communities in their coordinated fight against child abuse.
 After a few years, she quit pursuing her dream of working in the theatre.
 During this time, she found the Tutor Training Program at the Lab School of Washington.
 Sarah fell in love with the arts-infused curriculum and the experiential and multi-sensory focus utilized at the school.
 She is thrilled to be at LMS, where those same principles are naturally incorporated in the Montessori Method.
-She is currently getting her Certificate in Montessori Administration.

 Becky loves working with the Lowcountry Montessori staff and students as a special education coordinator and guide.
 She earned her Bachelor's of Education Degree in Special Education from Columbia College and a Master's Degree of Education in Integrating Technology in the Classroom.
 She has been teaching for twenty one years and has taught in a variety of special education classrooms.
 Becky currently resides in Varnville, SC with her husband, Mayor Nat Shaffer and her three children; Parker, Banks, and Elizabeth.
 In her spare time she enjoys running, hosting at Hunting Island Campground, reading, camping, spending time with her family, and attending church.
 Her philosophy of education is every child has a love and joy for learning and it is her responsibility as a guide to provide her students an environment where they can foster their love for learning.
 She strives to provide her students with the highest quality of education that supports their physical, emotional, social and cognitive potential.
 She feels blessed to have the opportunity to teach at a school where people are committed to creating an environment that inspires children to be life-long learners and the whole child is being taught.
+Becky Shaffer has a SC teacher certificaiton in Special Education and Technology Education.

 April Beall, Business Office Manager / After School Coordinator, April.Beall@Lowcomo.com